Snowad14/SteamDiscordSniper/README.md

 ```

 # Warning:
-You can only make 25 requests every 30 minutes
+You can only make 25 requests every 30 minutes,
 I am not responsible in case of ban (but I do not think there is any risk)

 # Credit: